EricMFink/Akademicky/_casebook/chap2.md

 Deutsch seeks to interplead a sculpture[^Deutsch1]---_Industrial Forms_ (aka _Auto Tower_)---by well known American artist John Storrs.
 She received the sculpture from the estate of her father who previously owned an art gallery in New York City.
 The ownership history of sculpture, while somewhat circuitous, is relevant to the motion.

 [^Deutsch1]:
-  {-} The sculpture was one of several related pieces by Storrs, two of which are in the [National Gallery of Art(https://www.nga.gov/collection/art-object-page.140328.html) See Fig. 2.4
+  {-} The sculpture was one of several related pieces by Storrs, two of which are in the [National Gallery of Art](https://www.nga.gov/collection/art-object-page.140328.html).

-In the late 1970s,[^Deutsch2] John Storrs' estate (represented by his daughter, Monique Storrs Booz) consigned _Industrial Forms_ {% marginfigure "auto-tower" "casebook/img/AutoTower.jpg" "_Auto Tower, Industrial Forms_, John Storrs (ca. 1922)" %} to the Robert Schoelkopf Gallery in New York City.
+In the late 1970s,[^Deutsch2] John Storrs' estate (represented by his daughter, Monique Storrs Booz) consigned _Industrial Forms_{% marginfigure "auto-tower" "casebook/img/AutoTower.jpg" "_Auto Tower, Industrial Forms_, John Storrs (ca. 1922)" %} to the Robert Schoelkopf Gallery in New York City.
 The Schoelkopf Gallery maintained a long-term business relationship with the Storrs estate through this period, selling several of the artist's works.

 [^Deutsch2]:
   {-} “late 1970s” appears to be a clerical error.
 [The Complaint](https://bit.ly/3MODhmA) indicates that the consignment was made in 1969.